Ft Worth Nerve Decompression Surgery

 - Temporal Migraines typically start in one or both temples and may be worse in the morning.
 There may be temporomandibular joint (TMJ) tenderness and a history of grinding teeth.
 Temporal migraines are treated by removal of a segment of the zygomaticotemporal branch of the trigeminal nerve.
 Removal of a portion of this nerve is well tolerated since there is only a slight sensory defect and surrounding nerves help return some sensation to the skin.
 This area is treated through an upper eyelid or hairline incision.

 - Occipital Migraines often arise in the back of the neck and head before spreading.
 Occipital migraines are often initiated by stress or heavy exercise.
-This type of migraine is treated through an incision on the back of the neck to release the greater occipital nerve from the surrounding semispinalis capitis muscle.
+This type of migraine is treated through nerve release surgery via an incision on the back of the neck to release the greater occipital nerve from the surrounding semispinalis capitis muscle.

 - Nasal Migraines typically start around the eyes and nose, and may be worse in the morning.
 Migraines are often weather-related, allergy-related or hormone-related and may be accompanied by nasal drainage.
 In these patients, a deviated septum and enlarged inferior turbinates irritate local nasal nerves, causing migraine pain.
 An exam by Dr. Kirby and a CT scan can determine if you have a deviated septum that may be contributing to migraine pain.
 Nasal migraines can be treated with septoplasty and reduction of the turbinates.

-Depending on your specific area(s) of migraine trigger points, surgery may be performed through an upper eyelid (blepharoplasty) approach or through the scalp, using minimally-invasive, endoscopic (camera) access.
+Depending on your specific area(s) of migraine trigger points, muscle or nerve release surgery may be performed through an upper eyelid (blepharoplasty) approach or through the scalp, using minimally-invasive, endoscopic (camera) access.

 Over 90% of patients who undergo migraine surgery have an improvement in the number of migraines, length of migraines, and/or severity of migraines (Guyuron 2005).
 Approximately 35% of patients have complete relief of their migraines.